gbif/data-blog/README.md

  - `title: Your post` <- your title
  - `authors: Your Name` <- your author name
- - `date: '2018-09-21'` <- the order the post will appear on blog
+ - `date: '2018-09-21'` <- the order the post will appear on blog.
+Does not necessarily have to be the same as the date in  `YYYY-MM-DD-your-post.md`.
- - `slug: test-post` <- name that will appear in the link
+ - `slug: your-post` <- name that will appear in the url https://data-blog.gbif.org/post/your-post/
  - `tags:` <- category tags for post
  - `hiddenFromHomePage: yes` <- keeps people from seeing your post as you work on it